-To Hell and Back: The Impossible Resilience of Elizabeth Smart
+To Hell and Back: The Impossible Resilience of Elizabeth Smart - E!
+Online

 At the same time Walsh said, "I hope that [Ricci] didn't take the secret of Elizabeth Smart to the grave with him.
 I talked to Ed and Lois yesterday.
 I said, 'Don't give up hope.
 Justice delayed isn't justice denied.'"

+But as it turned out, in October 2002 Mary Katherine had identified Brian David Mitchell, who had worked on the Smarts' roof in November 2001 using an alias, as the man who abducted her sister, and that's the roofer Walsh was referring to.
+(In his own book on the investigation, In Plain Sight, Elizabeth's uncle Tom Smart credited Walsh for his role in keeping the story alive, which Tom felt played a big role in finding his niece.)

-Three months later, having seen a police sketch of Brian David Mitchell, who had worked on the Smarts' roof in November 2001 using an alias, because he was wanted for questioning, two people called police to say they had seen a man who looked like the suspect walking around in a Salt Lake City suburb with two females.
+Three months later, having seen a police sketch of Mitchell, two people called police to say they had spotted a man who looked like the person of interest walking around in a Salt Lake City suburb with two females.
 It was March 12, 2003, a Wednesday.
-Police approached the trio, which turned out to be Mitchell; his wife, Wanda Eileen Barzee; and Elizabeth Smart, who was wearing a wig, sunglasses and a veil-like head covering.
+Police approached the trio, who turned out to be Mitchell; his wife, Wanda Eileen Barzee; and Elizabeth Smart, who was wearing a wig, sunglasses and a veil-like head covering.

-Mary Katherine had identified Mitchell the previous October as the man who abducted her sister, prompting Walsh's disclosure.

-Initially police learned that Mitchell, a drifter who fancied himself a prophet and went by the name "Emmanuel," had hidden camped out in the nearby mountains with Smart before taking her to various places, including all the way to San Diego, Calif.
-He and Barzee were arrested and ultimately charged with aggravated kidnapping, aggravated burglary and sexual assault.
+Police learned that Mitchell, a drifter who fancied himself a prophet and went by the name "Emmanuel," had camped out in the nearby mountains with Smart before taking her to various places, including all the way to San Diego, Calif.
+He and Barzee were arrested and eventually charged with aggravated kidnapping, aggravated burglary and sexual assault.

-Ed Smart was called to come down to the Sandy police station without being told why.
+Ed Smart was called to come down to the Sandy City police station without being told why.
 When he got there and saw his daughter, he found out his prayers had been answered.
 The sprawling Smart family and the people of Salt Lake City were overjoyed.

 "This is a miracle.
 I'm just floating on air!"
-Elizabeth's 21-year-old cousin Sierra Smart told the Salt Lake Tribune.
+Elizabeth's then-21-year-old cousin Sierra Smart told the Salt Lake Tribune.

 Elizabeth spent her first night back home with her family, going through hundreds of emails of support that had been sent to them while she was gone.
 She, of course, had no idea that she had become national news.

 And then came the questions, namely about what went on during Elizabeth's nine months as Mitchell's prisoner.
-But far more harder for people to wrap their heads around was the question of why didn't she run away or signal for help when she seemingly had the opportunity to do so?
+But far more difficult for people to wrap their heads around was the question of why didn't she run away or signal for help when she seemingly had the opportunity to do so?

-When police first arrived at the scene and walked Elizabeth about 50 yards away from where Mitchell was being questioned, she at first denied being Elizabeth Smart.
+When police first arrived at the scene and walked the teen about 50 yards away from where Mitchell was being questioned, she at first denied being Elizabeth Smart.

 "Her heart was beating so hard in her chest, you could see it," Sandy Police Capt.
 Bill O'Neal recalled that day to the Salt Lake City Tribune in 2013.
 "She was extremely nervous, visibly nervous."
-O'Neal admitted, however, that Smart's continued insistence that she wasn't herself started to wear at him.
+O'Neal admitted, however, that the girl's continued insistence that she wasn't herself started to lose steam.

 "It's been 30 or 40 minutes, and we know she's not telling us the truth," he said.
 "But, on the other hand, she's been through an ordeal that we can't even imagine.
 So my frustration was, we have the answer, but just tell me the answer.
 And she wouldn't do that.
 And at the very end, I said, 'You know, for your family's sake, for your sake, for everybody that's been looking for you around the country, just tell us you're Elizabeth Smart.'
 Before she got into the patrol car, she said, 'Thou sayest.'"